pghvlaans/sbotools/man/post-release/sbocheck.1.md

 package is logged to */var/log/sbocheck-solibs.log* with a list of missing shared objects.
 This can be done automatically on every **sbocheck** run by setting **SO_CHECK** to **TRUE**.
 Use the **\--check-package** option to check only a list of packages.
+**\--check-all-packages** checks all packages installed to the system.
 Please note that scripts repackaging from binary packages occasionally trigger false positives.
 Such packages generally do not require rebuilds.

 To check for updated SlackBuilds without updating the SlackBuilds tree, pass the **\--nopull** option. **sbocheck** performs **gpg(1)**